Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 #### 4.3.4 - Telnet connection

-If a connection to a J-Link is active, for example in the case of an ongoing *debug session* of a target device, a **Telnet client** can be used to (by default) communicate on `Up/Down-Channel 0`.
+If a connection to a J-Link debugger is active, for example in the case of an ongoing *debug session* of a target device, a **Telnet client** can be used to (by default) communicate on `Up/Down-Channel 0`.
 The address the client has to connect to is `localhost:19021`.

-The connection will be closed when the connection to the target is closed, for example in the case where a debug session is halted.
+The connection will be closed when the connection to the target is closed, for example in case of a debug session being halted.
 Use the **J-Link RTT Client** to automatically reconnect if a debug session is restarted afterwards.

 It is also possible to change the channel, set the *RTT Control Block address* as well as the *RTT Control Block search range* with so called *Segger Telnet Config Strings*.
 These strings have to be send within `100 ms` after opening the telnet connection.
 As an example, the string `$$SEGGER_TELNET_ConfigStr=RTTCh;1$$` sets the channel to `Up/Down-Channel 1`.
 More information about these strings can be found on the [Segger RTT Wiki page (Segger Telnet Config String)](https://kb.segger.com/RTT#SEGGER_TELNET_Config_String).